massibrevo/massibrevo/README.md

 - 👋 Hi, I’m @massibrevo
-- 👀 Data Analyst/Ops Manager is my role..
-I'm also a Data Science & Machine Learning Student.
+- 👀 Data Analyst/Data Scientist is my role..
+I'm also a Mathematical Engineering Student.
 - 📫 How to reach me massibrevo@gmail.com

 <!---